Amanchaubey026/MUI-Table/README.md

 ## Introduction

-The DataTable App is a React application designed to display user data in a paginated table format.
+The MUITable App is a React application designed to display user data in a paginated table format.
 It includes features such as user selection, pagination, and responsive design.
 The app is built using Material-UI for styling and components, ensuring a modern and clean user interface.

 ## Features